mutinex/mmm-eval/docs/user-guide/tests.md

 # Tests

-mmm-eval provides a comprehensive suite of validation tests to evaluate MMM performance.
+mmm-eval provides a wide-ranging suite of validation tests to evaluate MMM performance.
 This guide explains each test and how to interpret the results.

 ## Overview